Jun 6, 2025

 The Shocking Truth About Missed Calls

-The Problem: Studies show that small businesses miss 6 out of every 10 phone calls that come in.
-Each missed call could mean losing $400 to $4,500, depending on what you sell.
+Studies indicate that small businesses miss six out of every ten incoming calls.
+Each missed call can result in a loss of $400 to $4,500, depending on the service or product offered.

-The Real Cost: For the average service business, those missed calls add up to over $14,000 in lost revenue every single week.
-That's $728,000 per year just... gone.
+For the average service business, missed calls can cost over $14,000 in lost revenue each week, totaling $728,000 annually.

 You're helping other customers